bhavik25-cpu/nodejs--interview-theory/README.md

 https://medium.com/@ibrahimlanre1890/node-js-architecture-understanding-node-js-architecture-5fb32879b994

+Node.js architecture is built on an event-driven, non-blocking I/O model designed for scalability and efficiency.
+Here’s a breakdown of its key components:

+Single-Threaded Event Loop: The heart of Node.js, it processes multiple concurrent operations without multiple threads.
+This loop continuously checks for and processes tasks in the event queue.

+Event Queue: Asynchronous operations (like I/O tasks, timers, network requests) are placed here to be handled by the event loop.

+Libuv: A C library that provides the event loop and handles asynchronous I/O operations.
+It delegates tasks to the appropriate resources and manages the event loop.

+V8 Engine: The JavaScript engine developed by Google, which Node.js uses to execute JavaScript code.
+It compiles JavaScript to native machine code for high performance.

+Node.js APIs: High-level APIs built on top of the libuv library, providing easy access to asynchronous I/O operations.

+Worker Threads: An optional module allowing multi-threading for CPU-intensive tasks without blocking the main event loop.

+This architecture makes Node.js ideal for building scalable, high-performance applications, especially for I/O-heavy tasks like web servers and real-time applications.

 Node.js, a powerful JavaScript runtime environment, is built on a unique architecture that enables efficient handling of concurrent requests.
 Let's break down the key components:

 Event-Driven Architecture